broadinstitute/gatk/docs/CNV/howtogcnv.md

 ---

 [FilterIntervals](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_copynumber_FilterIntervals.php) requires preprocessed intervals and will optionally and additionally take three other resources towards filtering: (i) intervals to exclude, (ii) annotated intervals to activate annotation-based filters and (iii) read counts to activate count-based filters.
 When given both annotated intervals and read counts, the tool retains the intervals that intersect from filtering on each data type.
-The v4.1.0.0 `cnv_germline_cohort_workflow.wdl` pipeline script requires read counts files, and so by default the pipeline script always performs the FilterIntervals step on read counts.
+The v4.1.0.0 `cnv_germline_cohort_workflow.wdl` pipeline workflow requires read counts files, and so by default the pipeline workflow always performs the FilterIntervals step on read counts.

 **FilterIntervals based on GC-content and cohort extreme counts**